Business Administration (BBus degree)

 Leaving Certificate in five subjects i.e. Grade O6 or H7 in five subjects.
 The five subjects must include Mathematics, and either English or Irish.

-Holders of relevant NCVA/FETAC (now QQI) awards may apply through the CAO.
+Holders of relevant QQI awards may apply through the CAO.
 Quality and Qualifications Ireland (QQI) operates within the NFQ, and has awards (formerly FETAC awards) placed at Level 5 (Certificate) or Level 6 (Advanced Certificate) of the framework.

 In Year 3, students undertake a minimum fifteen week work placement/internship.
 Students have the benefit of an academic mentor from CIT and a mentor in the workplace.
 Feedback from students and our industry partners has been very positive to date.
 In many cases, students have secured full-time employment as a result of the placement.